 Jonathan Galin | +1 202 533 3178 | jgalin@kpmg.com

-The KPMG logo and name are trademarks of KPMG International.
-KPMG International is a Swiss cooperative that serves as a coordinating entity for a network of independent member firms.
-KPMG International provides no audit or other client services.
-Such services are provided solely by member firms in their respective geographic areas.
-KPMG International and its member firms are legally distinct and separate entities.
-They are not and nothing contained herein shall be construed to place these entities in the relationship of parents, subsidiaries, agents, partners, or joint venturers.
-No member firm has any authority (actual, apparent, implied or otherwise) to obligate or bind KPMG International or any member firm in any manner whatsoever.
-The information contained in herein is of a general nature and is not intended to address the circumstances of any particular individual or entity.
+The KPMG name and logo are trademarks used under license by the independent member firms of the KPMG global organization.
+KPMG International Limited is a private English company limited by guarantee and does not provide services to clients.
+No member firm has any authority to obligate or bind KPMG International or any other member firm vis-à-vis third parties, nor does KPMG International have any such authority to obligate or bind any member firm.
+The information contained herein is of a general nature and is not intended to address the circumstances of any particular individual or entity.
 Although we endeavor to provide accurate and timely information, there can be no guarantee that such information is accurate as of the date it is received or that it will continue to be accurate in the future.
 No one should act on such information without appropriate professional advice after a thorough examination of the particular situation.
-For more information, contact KPMG's Federal Tax Legislative and Regulatory Services Group at: + 1 202 533 4366, 1801 K Street NW, Washington, DC 20006.
+For more information, contact KPMG's Federal Tax Legislative and Regulatory Services Group at: + 1 202 533 3712, 1801 K Street NW, Washington, DC 20006.